at St. Patrick Parish

-The oldest operating indoor/outdoor market space in Cleveland, Ohio.
-It is located at the corner of West 25th Street and Lorain Avenue in the Ohio City neighborhood.
-On December 18, 1973, it was added to the National Register of Historic Places.
+The oldest operating indoor/outdoor market space in Cleveland.
+It is located at the corner of West 25th Street and Lorain Avenue.
+In 1973 it was added to the National Register of Historic Places.
+(5 min walk)

-Located on Lake Erie and includes 147-acre Lakefront Reservation.
+A 147-acre Lakefront Reservation located on Lake Erie.
 It features 9000 feet of shoreline, dog and swim beaches, boat ramps, fishing pier, picnic areas and grills and a rentable pavilion.
 The Edgewater Beach House is a Modern beachfront pavilion with seasonal snack bars & a bar with local draft beers & cocktails.
 (5-minute drive or a 15-minute walk)

-Located on the shore of Lake Erie in downtown Cleveland, Ohio, recognizes and archives the history of the best-known and most influential artists, producers, engineers, and other notable figures who have had some major influence on the development of rock and roll.
+Located on the shore of Lake Erie north of Downtown, this museum recognizes the best-known artists, producers, engineers, and other notable figures who have influenced the development of rock and roll.
 (10-minute drive)

 Frequently Asked Questions